On an epidemic model on finite graphs: Tori - Proof of upper bounds of Theorem

-First consider the dynamics only w.r.t.\ the first set (as if the other two sets of particles do not exist) in the case that the particle lifetime is $t$.
-Observe that this dynamics is exactly the frog model with particle density $ \eps \la_n$ and lifetime $t$.
+First consider the dynamics only w.r.t.\ the first set (as if the other two sets of particles do not exist) in the case that the particle lifespan is $t$.
+Observe that this dynamics is exactly the frog model with particle density $ \eps \la_n$ and lifespan $t$.

-We now condition on the event that $\mathrm{Hom}( t ,\alpha,L_{n})$ occurs w.r.t.\ the dynamics of the particles from the first set (the probability of this event is $\PP_{\eps \la_n}[\mathrm{Hom}( t ,\alpha,L_{n}) ] $).
-Let $A_1$ be the collection of vertices visited by the dynamics of the particles belonging to the first set of particles.
-The aforementioned conditioning is precisely conditioning on the event that $A_1$ is $(\alpha,L_n)$-dense.